ubisoft/vulnmine/docs/Develop.md

 This section documents commands used to build / publish the PyPI version of vulnmine.

-Setup a virtualenv in the test directory.
-Copy test data to the test environment.
-Install software for building, uploading python to PyPI, converting to python3.
+Setup a virtualenv, then install software for building, uploading python to PyPI, converting to python3.

 ```bash
 mkdir -p ~/wip/vulnmine/test/data/csv